evgenyigumnov/cblt/README.md

 ![cblt](https://github.com/evgenyigumnov/cblt/raw/HEAD/logo.png)

-Safe and fast minimalistic web server, written in Rust, that serves files from a directory.
+Safe and fast minimalistic web server, written in Rust, that serves files from a directory and proxies requests to another server.

 ## Project Name Explanation